Debottam Bhattacharjee, Ph.D.

 Debottam studied Zoology (B.Sc. and M.Sc., 2008-13) at the Presidency University (erstwhile Presidency College), in Kolkata, India.
 He was always fascinated by the natural world and had specific interest in wildlife biology.
 He worked on free-ranging dogs in India during his doctoral studies at the Indian Institute of Science Education and Research Kolkata, India.
 After working for nearly half a decade on intra-specific communication, cognition and behavioural ecology of the Indian free-ranging dogs, he obtained his PhD in 2020.

 He received the prestigious EU Marie-Sklodowska Curie Individual Fellowship in 2020 to start his postdoctoral studies at the Animal Ecology group, Utrecht University, the Netherlands.
-He will be studying cooperation in different macaque species focussing on various proximate mechanisms, e.g. personality, prosociality, dominance-rank relationships, endocrine, etc. Such an interdisciplinary and comparative approach will largely enable him to understand the evolution of cooperation in animal societies.
+He studied cooperation in different macaque species focussing on various proximate mechanisms, e.g. personality, prosociality, dominance-rank relationships, endocrine, etc. Such an interdisciplinary and comparative approach will largely enable him to understand the evolution of cooperation in animal societies.

 Personal website: click here